Lost, injured, or deceased animals

 Animal owners and managers should seek treatment and ongoing care for injured animals after an emergency.
 Contact your private veterinarian as soon as possible.

-We will provide the following services to help farmers and producers care for animals after an emergency:
+We will provide the following animal services to help farmers and producers:

 • inspecting and assessing burnt or injured livestock